Paperback, 336 pages

 I’ve also read some criticisms of how she glosses over the interesting parts of her journey in favour of taking a walk down memory lane.
 I’d argue that this book isn’t about her hike.
 It’s about her life, and what the trail taught her.
 If you’re more interested in purely wilderness stories, this isn’t that.
 This is about her life.
 And it’s hard for her to explore that without providing the reader with context.
 Throughout her journey, she grew up.
 She learned what was important.
 Alone for the better part of three months, she faced her demons.

-Content warning: Explicit language and sexuality, drug abuse.
+Content warning: Explicit language, sexuality, and drug use.